 Since the jungle is such an abundant resource of vegetation and animals, the resources for finding food are everywhere.
 It’s just a matter of how to get access to it.
 Keep moving forward and look for something to eat as you go.
 Here are some tips for getting food in the jungle.

-Don’t waste your energy and time hunting animals.
+If you have a good survival gun, your chances soar and multiply.
+You will feel more comfortable accompanied by a Beretta or an S&W, though.
+However, don’t waste your energy and time hunting animals.
 While it can be time-consuming to track an animal following their trail, while there are so many animal trails in the jungle, that you should be a pro in telling them apart to get food.
 Conserve your energy for other survival tasks instead.

 Using a deadfall trap is an effective method of trapping animals, and you can set up many of them to increase your chances of catching more food.
 You can skin the animals you trap to use their skins as clothes to protect yourself from cold.